How an Islamist party is gaining ground in Bangladesh, worrying moderates

 Jamaat, which was a junior coalition partner in the BNP-led government from 2001 to 2006, has formed electoral alliances with most of the country’s other Islamist parties, some more conservative.

-It began shortlisting election candidates early last year, hiring an international agency to assess voter sentiment.
+It began shortlisting election candidates early in 2025, hiring an international agency to assess voter sentiment.

 Last week, Jamaat said it would contest 179 seats, with 74 distributed among the NCP and other allies.
 A further 47 seats are still to be shared after one party pulled out of the alliance.